Dan J. Harkey

 The sales and promotion process:

 In the sales process, learn to ask questions and listen.
 Direct the questions to what benefits the customer.
 Become genuinely interested and involved.
 If you are interested, the person will want to spend more time talking with you.
-I witnessed many salespeople begin the solicitation by saying hi.
-I do this or that, or my company offers something to total strangers.
+I witnessed many salespeople begin the solicitation by saying ‘I.’ I do this or that, or my company offers something to total strangers.
 There are no gestures when discussing the customer or their wants and needs.
 How about getting to know your prospects and giving something of value?
-How about adding value to help the customer's business?
-Sharing your knowledge and wisdom will go much further to having someone remember you and want to develop a future relationship with you.
+How about adding value to help the customer’s business?
+Sharing your knowledge and wisdom will go a long way to having someone remember you and want to develop a future relationship with you.

 I subscribe to a different sales and marketing philosophy.

 Few natural-born, predestined, successful salespeople exist.
 The same goes for successful business owners and operators.
 Success in sales or operating a successful business is a learned proposition.
 Some salespeople may start earlier than others, even in childhood, by gaining self-confidence and developing the required characteristics to be successful.
-Various levels of confidence are achieved at different stages of our personal development.
+Various levels of confidence are achieved at different stages of personal development.

 80/20 Rule: